 Cold weather can affect your health but there are some things you can do to help stay well.

-- a temperature of 18 degrees Celsius (64 degrees Fahrenheit) is fine for most people wearing suitable clothing.
-But older people may need the temperature to be slightly higher
+A temperature of 180C is fine for most people.
+But older people may need the temperature indoors to be slightly higher.

-- if you can’t heat all the rooms you use, heat the room you spend most time in during the day and your bedroom just before bedtime.
-Close curtains and shut doors and windows to keep heat in the room you use the most
+If you can’t heat all the rooms you use, heat the room you spend most time in during the day and your bedroom just before bedtime.
+Close curtains before sunset and shut doors and windows to keep heat in the room you use the most.

 For full information about winter warmth, particularly for those with health conditions that may be affected by cold weather, such as respiratory or circulatory conditions, see the NHS Choices Keep Warm, Keep Well pages.

 Moving around at home will warm you up but heading out to a club or group at a warm and cosy community centre is even better.
 Search for groups on the health & social care service directory and HIVE Portsmouth directory

 Hot meals and hot drinks will help you stay warm.
 Drink plenty of water – keeping hydrated is just as important in winter as it is in summer.
 If you’re not able to cook, consider Meals on Wheels services or local lunch and dinner clubs that offer affordable hot meals, with good company too!
 Search for meals on the health & social care service directory and the HIVE Portsmouth directory

 Wearing layered clothing or thermal underwear will help to keep you warm at home.
 Put on more layers rather than wrapping up in a blanket, so that you’re not tempted to stay still for too long – getting up and about will keep you warm too.
 Remember, slippers or thermal socks will keep your feet toasty, but make sure they fit well and have non-slip soles to avoid injuries caused by slips and trips in the home.